sebastianvr/pymesmkt_full_stack/README.md

   ```

   3. Add the **`.env`** file to the project.
-  4. To run with nodemon.
+  4. To run with nodemon:

   ```bash
     npm run dev
   ```

-  5. To run the project, run:
+5. Or run the project without nodemon, using:

   ```bash
     npm start
   ```